livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 The `Delete` button deletes all instances of the currently-selected pattern - WATCH OUT!

-- This is not how these kinds of programs behave, and it's easy to accidentally lose a lot of work.
+- This is not how these kinds of programs behave, and it's easy to accidentally lose a lot of work if you don't save often (which of course you should).

 `Repeat` is the number of times you want the song to repeat. `255` is the value you usually want, it repeats infinitely.

 `Repeat position` is the frame you want it to jump back to.
 Some of EarthBound's songs like to set global volume and instruments and such in an extremely short first frame, and then jump back to the second frame.
-The reason for this is that in-game, you can slowly fade out the volume (like in a cutscene), and if one of these fades is happening and it hits the global volume command, it cancels out the fade, but the song still abruptly stops.
+The reason for this is that in-game, you can slowly fade out the volume (like at the start of a cutscene), and if one of these fades is happening and it hits the global volume command, it cancels out the fade, but the song still abruptly stops.

 Make sure each channel in a pattern is exactly the same length, like I said in the subroutines video.